-Financial Modeling will provide students with an understanding of financial decision making while creating financial models in spreadsheet packages such as Excel[®].
+Financial Modeling will provide students with an understanding of financial decision making while creating financial models in spreadsheet packages such as Excel©.
 Through a series of increasingly complex models, the class will expose the student to methodologies and practices that improve the student's ability to communicate and present complex financial decisions.
-Prerequisite: FINC 604 Managerial Finance, FINC 614 Finance or FINC 614b Advanced Financial Management.
+Prerequisites: Full-Time - FINC 604 Managerial Finance or FINC 614 Finance or FINC 614b Advanced Financial Management.
+Fully Employed - FINC 655 Financial Management of the Firm, or ACCT 500 Advanced Topics: Accounting and FINC 502 Advanced Topics: Finance.